Big Brother Canada: Rules and format

 Upon reaching the middle point in the game, the evicted HouseGuests go on to become members of the "jury"; the jury is responsible for choosing who wins the series.
-The members of the jury are not shown any Diary Room interviews or any footage that may include strategy or details regarding nominations.
+The members of the jury remain sequestered from the outside world and usually live in a remote villa until Finale Night.
+The jury are not shown any Diary Room interviews or any footage that may include strategy or details regarding nominations.
 The amount of HouseGuest involved in the Jury has varied slightly throughout the series but will typically involve the last 7 evicted HouseGuests.
 The final Head of Household competition is split into three parts; the winners of the first two rounds compete in the third and final round.
 Once only two HouseGuests remain, the members of the jury cast their votes for who should win the series.

 Notable contestants

-In total, there have been one hundred eighteen HouseGuests to compete in Big Brother Canada.
+In total, there have been 164 HouseGuests to compete in Big Brother Canada.
 In addition to this, there have been seven potential HouseGuests that did not enter the house and eight HouseGuests that have competed in two seasons.
 Season one HouseGuests Jillian MacLaughlin and Emmett Blois went on to participate in the fourth season of The Amazing Race Canada; the duo came in second place.
 Blois later went on to enter the Big Brother Mzansi house in South Africa as a guest; he remained in house for a week, attempting to cause trouble among the contestants.
 Demetres Giannitsos and Dane Rupert hold the record for the most Head of Household wins in a single season with five, while Kevin Martin, Adam Pike and combined HouseGuests Nick & Phil Paquette hold the record for most Power of Veto wins in a single season with four.
 Giannitsos, Martin, Paquette brothers, Pike, and Rupert are all also tied for the most total competition wins in a single season, with seven each.
-Martin, alongside HouseGuests Ashleigh Wood, Kaela Grant and Rohan Kapoor are the only HouseGuests to win three consecutive Power of Veto competitions.
-Martin has also spent the most time in the house of any HouseGuest, with a total of 118 days.
+Martin, alongside HouseGuests Ashleigh Wood, Kaela Grant, Rohan Kapoor and Todd Clements are the only HouseGuests to win three consecutive Power of Veto competitions.
+Anthony Douglas has spent the most time in the house of any HouseGuest, with a total of 138 days.
+Douglas is also the first contestant to make it to Final 2 in two seasons and was runner-up for both.
 Season 9 winner Tychon Carter-Newman is the first black houseguest to win Big Brother Canada, and the second (after Celebrity Big Brother 2 winner Tamar Braxton) to win a season of Big Brother in North America.